Divs-iy/Gidr/README.md

 Export to Excel: Generates downloadable .xlsx reports of extracted data.

 Invoice History: A dashboard to view, edit, and manage previously processed documents.

+##  Smart Document Extract

+Upload **any** document — invoice, contract, agreement, BOQ, insurance policy, purchase order — and the AI automatically detects the document type and extracts everything into a structured Excel file.

+### How it works
+1. Go to **New Upload** → switch to **Smart Extract ✨** tab
+2. Upload any PDF or image
+3. AI detects document type and extracts all relevant fields
+4. Download the generated Excel with up to 3 sheets:
+   - **Summary** — parties, dates, key info, financials, payment schedule
+   - **Fee Breakdown** — itemized costs
+   - **Sections & Terms** — every section summarized with key points

+### Supported document types
+- Contracts & Agreements (performance, service, vendor, employment)
+- Invoices & Bills
+- BOQ (Bill of Quantities)
+- Insurance Policies
+- Purchase Orders
+- Receipts
+- Any other structured document

+### Notes
+- Max file size: 10MB
+- Supported formats: PDF, PNG, JPG, JPEG
+- Multi-page documents supported (up to 4 pages processed)
+- All extracted data is private to your account

 🛠️ Technical Stack
 Frontend